 - “Tai chi and waltzing are great.
 Mom loves waltzing to music from the big band era.”

 - “A stationary bike can help keep arthritic knees loose, which also prevents dangerous ‘shuffling’ of feet that can make a senior trip while walking.”

 - “Mom works out in the yard, watering and pulling weeds.
 It is one of the few things in life she enjoys doing anymore.
 You don't need to do anything exotic; sometimes the simplest things work best.”

-- “Buy some workout DVDs—I like Zumba—and invite a friend over to do it with you while you watch your loved one.
-You may also want to invite them to join in as well.”
+- “Buy some workout DVDs—I like Zumba—and invite your loved one to join in as well.”

-What are some of your go-to exercise strategies?
+What are some of your go-to senior exercise strategies?